 The vaccine ChAdOx1 nCoV-19 was first given to 500 healthy adults in Oxford in April 2020 as part of a separate safety trial (COV001).
-Including in this current trial (COV002), the vaccine has now been given to over 5000 people in total.
+Including in this current trial (COV002), the vaccine has now been given to over 5000 people in total with no unexpected safety concerns to date.
 The most up to date recruitment figures will be provided at the first visit.

-We are not sure what dose of vaccine is most likely to be protective against COVID-19 disease.
+We are not sure what dose of vaccine is most likely to be protective against COVID disease.
 Vaccine doses are measured using standard scientific test methods.
 The vaccine received by the first approx. 1500 participants in the current COV002 trial was based on a dose measured using one type of scientific test (dose 1 in visit schedules below).
-Participants enrolled into Groups 4c, 5b, 5c, 5d, 6a, 6b will have a dose measured using a different type of scientific test (dose 2 in visit schedules below) which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.
+Participants enrolled into Groups 4c, 6a, 6b, 7 and 9 will have a dose measured using a different type of scientific test (dose 2 in visit schedules below) which will give a higher dose of vaccine similar to the dose used in our earlier COV001 trial.

 We are interested in evaluating both doses in the trial so that we can provide the data needed to inform policymakers on how to use the vaccine, if the vaccine is shown to work.
-The preliminary data which was recently released shows that the vaccine is 70.4% effective.
-When participants were given Dose 1 (half dose) followed by a boost with Dose 2 (full dose) the vaccine was shown to be 90% effective.
-Whereas the vaccine was 62% effective when given as two full doses.
-There were no severe cases or hospitalisations among any of those who were vaccinated.
+This may help us understand which dose is the most effective.

 Although during a pandemic it would be preferable to give a single dose of vaccine, data from the first COVID-19 vaccine trial suggests that 2 doses of vaccine stimulates the immune system more than a single dose.
 However, we don't know how much of an immune response is needed for protection.
-We have invited participants in Groups 4 and 6 to receive an optional further (booster) vaccine.
-We are now inviting participants in groups 1a, 2a and 5a, who have not already received two doses of vaccine to have an optional booster dose.
+Participants in Groups 4 and 6 have been offered an optional booster vaccine at least 4 weeks after their first vaccination.
+We are now inviting participants in groups 1, 2 and 5a, who have not already received two doses of vaccine to have an optional booster dose.

 Participants will receive the same booster vaccine type as they received for their first vaccine.
-Therefore participants who received the ChAdOx1 nCoV-19 vaccine will receive a booster dose of ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
+Therefore participants who received the ChAdOx1 nCoV-19 vaccine will receive a dose of booster ChAdOx1 nCoV-19 that will be similar to the dose used in the earlier COV001 trial.
 Participants who received MenACWY as their initial vaccine will receive a MenACWY booster dose which is the same as their first dose.
-All participants will remain blinded to which vaccine they receive at the point of booster vaccination, except groups 11, 5e and 5f.
+All participants will remain blinded to which vaccine they receive at the point of booster vaccination.
 Participants who choose to receive a booster dose will need to stay in the study and have further visits for up to 15 months in total.